Passing (novel): Middle-class security

 Davis states that the reason that Irene prioritizes security is she wants to protect her children from the social prejudices of the time.
 In addition, Irene wants Brian, her husband, to stay in New York as a doctor to provide security for her children.
 When Brian desires to leave for Brazil, Irene is anxious due to the fact that New York is still a white society, and is a familiar to her as an African-American middle-class woman.
 Clare's presence in Irene's life is a threat to this security.
 It makes Irene sense the insecurity of her marriage with her husband, Brian.
 And, it makes her acknowledge the reality of questions of race and class that surround her and her children's life.

-Motherhood

-Although Passing focuses on race, the book also talks about motherhood.
-Both Irene and Clare are mothers.
-But Irene sees her sons, Junior and Theodore, differently from how Clare sees her daughter, Margery.